Complex Conjugate

 > [!Complex conjugate root theorem]

-> The *complex conjugate root theorem* states that a single-variable polynomial with real coefficients will have roots in conjugate pairs.
+> The *complex conjugate root theorem* states that for a single-variable polynomial with real coefficients, if a non-real complex number $z$ is a root then its complex conjugate $\bar{z}$ is also a root.